Ethiopian Foods 101: The Ultimate Culinary Guide to Ethiopia’s Rich and Diverse Cuisine

 Shiro is made from chickpea and broad bean flour, subtly spiced with garlic, onion, chili, niter kibbeh, and sometimes meat.
 Shiro can slightly vary from one restaurant to another depending on the types and proportions of ingredients they used.
 In more traditional restaurants, Shiro is served in a miniature clay pot hot, bubbling, and spluttering.

 Shiro is also served as one of the central dishes included in Beyainetu.

 Misir Kik Wot

-Another staple for the vegetarian repertoire of Ethiopian dishes is Misir Kik Wot, or red lentil stew.
+Another staple for the vegetarian repertoire of Ethiopian dishes is Misir Kik Wot or red lentil stew.
 A rich and spicy red lentil stew, Misir Kik Wot was among our favorite staples on a fasting plate.
-Made with sautéed onions, Berbere, cardamom and other spices, Misir Kik Wot is the ultimate vegetarian comfort food.
-The lentils are cooked with a few spoons of berbere spice powder to give them a nice redness in color, and cooked until tender, yet they still have some texture to them.
+Made with sautéed onions, Berbere, cardamom, and other spices, Misir Kik Wot is the ultimate vegetarian comfort food.
+The lentils are cooked with a few spoons of berbere spice powder to give them a nice redness in color and cook until tender, yet they still have some texture to them.